Reggie Jackson (basketball, born 1990)

-Reginald Shon Jackson (born April 16, 1990) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+Reginald Shon Jackson (born April 16, 1990), nicknamed Big Government and Mr. June, is an American professional basketball player who last played for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played three seasons for the Boston College Eagles before declaring for the 2011 NBA draft, where he was drafted 24th overall by the Oklahoma City Thunder.
+Jackson has also played for the Detroit Pistons, Los Angeles Clippers, and Philadelphia 76ers.
+In 2023, Jackson won a championship with the Denver Nuggets.

 Early life

 Jackson was born in Pordenone, in northeast Italy, to American parents.
-Jackson's father served at Aviano Air Base.
+His father served at Aviano Air Base.
 The Jacksons later moved to England before going to the United States when Jackson was five.
-The family lived in North Dakota for a year before moving to Georgia and Florida before settling in Colorado Springs, Colorado when Jackson was in sixth grade.
+The family lived in North Dakota for a year before moving to Georgia and Florida before settling in Colorado Springs, Colorado when Jackson was in the sixth grade.
 He graduated from General William J. Palmer High School in Colorado Springs in 2008, and won the 2007–08 Gatorade Colorado Boys' Basketball Player of the Year.
 In April 2008, Jackson officially declared as an American citizen and relinquished his Italian citizenship.

 Considered a three-star recruit by Rivals.com, Jackson was listed as the No. 29 shooting guard and the No. 115 player in the nation in 2008.

 College career

 Jackson arrived at Boston College and joined a team that was already armed with stars such as Tyrese Rice and Rakim Sanders.
-In Jackson's freshman season, the Eagles made the NCAA Tournament with Jackson being used as an explosive weapon off the bench.
+In Jackson's freshman season, the Eagles made the NCAA tournament with Jackson being used as an explosive weapon off the bench.

 In his second season, Jackson stepped into a starting role following the departure of Rice, but the Eagles were unable to make it back to the NCAA Tournament.

-As a junior in 2010–11, he led the Eagles in scoring with 18.2 points per game and led them to the National Invitation Tournament.
+As a junior in 2010–11, Jackson led the Eagles in scoring with 18.2 points per game and led them to the National Invitation Tournament.
 He subsequently earned first-team All-ACC honors alongside Nolan Smith, Jordan Williams, Malcolm Delaney and Kyle Singler.
 After his junior season, Jackson declared for the NBA draft.